After its debut on iOS, Super Mario Run is finally coming to Android

-After a very long 15 December - when the app was due to launch - it's finally arrived.
-The first Super Mario mobile game sees the moustachioed mini-marvel strutting his stuff on iOS, and as the title might suggest, Super Mario Run is of the endless running variety.
+The first Super Mario mobile game sees the moustachioed mini-marvel strutting his stuff in a very familiar setting, and as the title might suggests, Super Mario Run is of the endless running variety.

 How to play Super Mario Run